 This Creamy Italian Sausage and Pasta Soup is loaded with Italian sausage, macaroni, basil, tomatoes, cheese and more.
 So hearty and delicious!

-We love soup around here and I’m always excited to start putting it back on the menu when cool weather arrives.
-We of course have our favorite soup recipes, but I’m also continually trying new soups and adding them to our repertoire, too.
+We have lots of favorite soup recipes around here and I’m always excited to start putting soup back on the menu when cool weather arrives.
+We, of course, have our favorite soup recipes, but I’m also continually trying new soups and adding them to our repertoire, too.
 Occasionally, I even have fun experimenting and coming up with my own new soup recipe!